Deim0s13/my-demo-app/docs/03-application-development.md

 # 3. Application Development

-This document describes the steps taken to develop the My Demo App project.
+This document describes the steps I took to develop the My Demo App project.

 ## 3.1 Project Structure